-, 2009] Date: s Time: [ ] a.m., Eastern Daylight Time Place: s 1 1 s s 1 Purpose: 1.
+Date: Frid ay, May 29, 2009 Time: 8:30 ) a.m., Eastern Daylight Time Place: 2 Br v York Stock Exchange road Street v York, NY 10005 Purpose: 1.
 For the holders of Common stock to elect three directors and for the holders of Class B common stock to elect three directors.
 2. To consider and act upon a proposal to approve, adopt and ratify the Company's Amended and Restated 2001 Incentive Compensation Plan which increases the amount of shares of Common Stock of the Company reserved for issuance from 3,000,000 to 4,000,000 shares.
 3. To consider and act upon a proposal to approve an amendment to the Company's Amended and Restated Articles of Incorporation to provide that vacancies filled by the Board of Directors be subject to reelection at the next annual meeting of shareholders.
 4. To consider and act upon a proposal to approve an amendment to the Company's Amended and Restated Articles of Incorporation to authorize the issuance of up to 10,000,000 shares of preferred stock.
-To consider any other business that is properly presented at the meeting.
-5. You may vote if you were a record owner of our common stock (NYSE: WSO and AMEX: WSOB) at the close of business on April 9, Who May Vote: 2009.
-Whether or not you expect to be present, please sign and date the enclosed proxy card and return it in the enclosed pre-addressed envelope Proxy Voting: as promptly as possible.
-No postage is required if mailed in the United States.
+5. To consider any other business that is properly presented at the meeting.
+Who May Vote: may vote if you were a record owner of our common stock (NYSE: WSO and AMEX: OB) at the close of business on April 9, 2009.
+Proxy Voting: retu ether or not you expect to be present, please sign and date the enclosed proxy card and rn it in the enclosed pre-addressed envelope as promptly as possible.
+No postage is aired if mailed in the United States.